£150 Government Energy Rebate

 - I have moved out of my property on 20 April 2022, do I still receive the rebate?
 Yes you do.
 The qualifying date is wherever you were living on 1 April 2022.

-- I have moved into West Berkshire on 5 April, do I qualify?
+- I moved into the area on 5 April 2022 do I qualify?
 Unfortunately, you don't.
 The qualifying date is 1 April so you may qualify at your previous address if you met the criteria.

 - My property is in Band E, but I get Disabled Reduction reducing the Band to D - do I qualify?
 Yes, you are eligible.
 Although the property remains officially in Band E, for this rebate scheme the Disabled Band D is used.

 - I live in a House in Multiple Occupation, do I qualify for the rebate?
-As you won't be responsible to pay Council Tax, then, unfortunately, you are not eligible.
-However, the council are still drafting their discretionary scheme and some additional information regarding eligibility maybe provided.
+As you won't be responsible paying Council Tax, then, unfortunately, you are not eligible.